 As part of your business contingency or continuity plan, partnering with different suppliers can help reduce risk of inventory shortage, despite the circumstances, so you can be sure to meet customer demand despite any delays in receiving more ecommerce inventory.

-You can also get aheads of ordering more inventory to prevent stockouts and have more buffer inventory on hand during the peak shipping season.
+You can also get ahead of ordering more inventory to prevent stockouts and have more buffer inventory on hand during the peak shipping season.

 If you decide to partner with a 3PL, be sure they have the expertise, technology and experience in dealing with the peak shipping season.
-The wrong 3PL partner can cause major hiccups in your fulfillment process, leading to mispicks, inaccurate inventory levels, and slower deliveries.
+The wrong 3PL partner can cause major hiccups in your fulfilment process, leading to mispicks, misshipments, inaccurate inventory levels, and slower deliveries.

-The right 3PL should always offer transparency and visibility into your supply chain, including real-time inventory data, shipping and fulfillment performance, and more.
+The right 3PL should always offer transparency and visibility into your supply chain, including real-time inventory data, shipping and fulfilment performance, and more.

 If you already have a 3PL partner but are unsatisfied with their services, you might want to consider switching 3PLs sooner than later.
 Partnering with a technology-enabled 3PL like ShipBob can help you get onboarded quickly to ensure a smooth peak shipping season.